GiovannaK/MYExpenses/README.md

 ---

 ## Description
-MYExpenses is a web app to manage earnings and expenses, view earnings and spend data in dynamic graphs, generate reports and receive reminders about monthly expenses.
+MYExpenses is a web app to manage earnings and expenses, view earnings and expenses data in dynamic graphs, generate reports and receive reminders about monthly expenses.

 ## Technologies